jawnn/AllTrailsAtLunch/README.md

 # AllTrailsAtLunch

 Missing features:
-- Filtering out the searches into Restaurants
+- Filtering out the results into Restaurants
 - Populating the MapView with pins with [Results].coordinates
 - Search of all kind (name, type)